 The Department for Culture, Media and Sport has officially launched the process of renewing the BBC’s Royal Charter, with the publication of a Green Paper detailing the government’s areas of focus for BBC reform – along with a public consultation inviting the public’s responses to these proposals.

-The Media Reform Coalition is alarmed by many of the Green Paper’s proposals for BBC reform, especially its heavy preference for commercialising the BBC’s funding model, its abandonment of principles of universality, and its lack of commitment to democratic accountability.
+The Media Reform Coalition is alarmed by many of the Green Paper’s proposals for BBC reform, especially its heavy emphasis on commercialising the BBC’s funding model, its abandonment of principles of universality, and its lack of commitment to democratic accountability.

-We are also deeply concerned by the needlessly limited, muddled and rushed consultation on Charter review, which excludes the public from having a meaningful role in deciding the BBC’s future.
+We are also deeply concerned by the needlessly limited, confusing and rushed consultation on Charter review, which excludes the public from having a meaningful role in deciding the BBC’s future.

 We urge the Government to immediately extend its proposed timetable for Charter renewal and establish a national series of Citizens’ Assemblies, so that the views and interests of BBC audiences – and the wider British public – are at the centre of shaping the BBC’s next Royal Charter.